neptunian/react-photo-gallery/docs/srcset-and-sizes.md

 # srcSet and sizes

 It's recommended that you always make use of native image attributes `srcSet` and `sizes`.
-Pass these as as an array of the same name to each object in the `photos` property.
+Pass these as as a string or array of the same name to each object in the `photos` property.
 [See example](../examples/srcset-and-sizes.md).
 If used correctly, combined, they will ensure that no unnecessarily large and heavy images will be served to the user, hopefully saving the user time and your server bandwidth.

 ```
 <img src="small.jpg"